 It’s important that your website is easy to update and that you and your staff have consistent guidelines to follow.
-We've put together a checklist of 5 ways to boost your website's accessibility and create content all your users can access.
+We've put together a checklist of five ways to boost your website's accessibility and create content all your users can access.

 1. Are your text links descriptive?

 Wherever you add hyperlinks, avoid labelling them with generic text like "Click here".
 Instead, make sure that the linked text explains what the user will find when they click the link.
 A description like "See our staff directory" helps set expectations for where the user will go next and keeps navigation easy (check out these tips on how to write alt text).
 As a bonus, descriptive links can help your website rank higher in search engine results!

 2. Do your images have ALT text?

 Alternative (ALT) text is the one-liner that shows up if an image doesn't load properly.
 This text helps screen readers and search engines identify what types of images are on a page.
 When you upload an image to your site, your content management system provides a field for adding ALT text.
 This quick step is so important for users with impaired eyesight, who access your website with the help of a screen reading tool.
 Typing “image” as the ALT text doesn't help— screen readers automatically identify images.
 Instead, create a short description like “Local historical museum" to give user context.

 3. Are your images just images?

 Images that have text embedded in them are so common— especially banner images on homepages.
 Best practice is to remove any images with text, because screen readers cannot scan and read words embedded in your images.
 Add important text as content on the page instead.
 By taking text out of your images, you also make the user experience much less frustrating for everyone looking at your site on a smartphone!

 4. Are your page titles unique?